rsprouse/pglex/README.md

 API queries are constructed by adding a project name and action to your API endpoint and `POST`ing a query payload.
 For example, the `q` action is used to search your lexical entries.
-If we want to search the entries of the `karuk` project the query might look like:
+If you want to search the entries of the `karuk` project the query might look like:

 `POST`
 `https://0d687zto0h.execute-api.us-east-1.amazonaws.com/api/karuk/q`
 JSON Payload: `{ "q": "salmon" }`

-This query searches the lexical entries in the `karuk` Elasticsearch index and returns a JSON object containing an array of search entries ranked by relevance.
+This query searches the lexical entries in the `karuk` ES index and returns a JSON object containing an array of search entries ranked by relevance.